 COB WALLS, BRICK, FLINT & STONE A SPECIALITY

-Lastly let me touch on the subject of matching mortars.
-Mortars for the repair of old building are not only designed to carry out the vital functions outlined above but they often need to match in with any existing mortars that may not have been replaced.
-I pay particular attention to this.
+Lastly let us touch on the subject of matching mortars.
+Mortars for the repair of old buildings are not only designed to carry out the vital functions outlined above but they often need to match in with any existing mortars that may not have been replaced.
+We pay particular attention to this.
 Colour, texture and finishing techniques are vital here.
 The use of different limes, local aggregates and often different pozzolans can affect the colour of the mortar.
 Samples of the existing mortars may indicate that clays, muds, chalk and coal may have been added to the original mortars and help give it colour and texture.
-Where this is the case I will add these as well to the mortar I design for my repair work.
-The finishing of the drying mortars is also vital and I find that the use of churn brushes helps me match old mortars and display the colour and texture of the aggregates.
+Where this is the case we will add these as well to the mortar for repair work.
+The finishing of the drying mortars is also vital and we find that the use of churn brushes helps me match old mortars and display the colour and texture of the aggregates.